groff_diff(7) Miscellaneous Information Manual groff_diff(7)

 GNU troff features identifiers of arbitrary length; supports color

-conditional expression operators; recognizes additional scaling units
+expression operators; recognizes additional scaling units and

-only); and exposes more formatter state.
+and exposes more formatter state.

 Long names